juliarobe/juliarobe.github.io/projects/GalaxyMorphology&Evolution.md

 The main goal of this project is to measure the luminosity, physical size, and surface brightness distribution of a sample of “early-type” (E, S0) and late-type (S) galaxies.
 For this project, we use the Sloan Digital Sky Survey (SDSS) “g” and “r” bands from Data Release 7.

 Before I begin analyzing galaxy data, I have to first retrieve it from the SDSS database.
-To do so, log into the SDSS database at https://casjobs.sdss.org/CasJobs/ and write the following two SQL queries:
+To do so, log into the SDSS database at https://casjobs.sdss.org/CasJobs/ and write the following two SQL queries.

+### SQL query to retrieve galaxy data from SDSS database:
 ```
 -- Query for Sample A (Early-type Galaxies)
 SELECT TOP 5000